AndFChat/AndFChat/README.md

 Developed with API Level: 14, Android 4.0 (Ice Cream Sandwich)

 Really not the best piece of code.
 My first time creating a bigger project with Android.

 Any help, tips and thanks are welcom! :)

-This is still a very early beta.
+This is still a very early beta, first release is coming soon.
-Download: Coming soon!

 Contact me for bugreports on Flist: AndFChat

 I prefere german for english, but I read both fluent.

 Dependencies: